 The Transfer of Permit allows for the transfer of Single Family Dwelling Permits from the original permit owner to a new person.
 This process is needed when selling a property under construction or renovation to ensure the smooth continuation of the project, and ensure any refundable deposits are returned to the right individual.

 Since January 1, 2020, all Transfer of Permit requests now require the new permit owner to provide replacement deposits before permits can be transferred.
 Any refundable deposits will be returned to the person who originally paid the deposits.

-To begin a Single Family Dwelling Permit transfer, visit the customer service counter on the second floor of City Hall to confirm a transfer of permit is applicable to your project and for further processing details.
+To begin a Single Family Dwelling Permit transfer, call the Client Services Centre at 604-591-4086 to confirm a transfer of permit is applicable to your project and for further processing details.